Protein on GLP-1: How Much You Actually Need and Why It Matters

 Protein and hair loss

 Inadequate protein intake is one of the most consistent drivers of GLP-1-related hair thinning (telogen effluvium).
-Hair follicles are almost entirely made of keratin - a protein.
+Hair follicles are almost entirely made of keratin, a protein.
 When protein intake falls significantly during rapid weight loss, hair follicles receive lower priority for available amino acids.

 Maintaining adequate protein is the single most effective strategy for reducing hair shedding during GLP-1 treatment.